aliu917/cs329h_proj/README.md

 **Notebooks:**
 - `run.ipynb`: This is the full DPO training workflow, used to train the DPO models.
 This colab is modified for the different all, IPS, and noIPS configurations by updating the `default_config` variable's "ips" and "sample" parameters to determine if ips should be used or not (True/False) and if we should sample from the datsaet or not (True = ips/noips, False=all).
 - `run_toy*.ipynb`: This is an adaptation of the `run.ipynb` file for just a single toy dataset.
 The different variation show the results from ips and noips for their respective training styles to store the outputs.
-- `eval_test*.ipynb`: Interactive evaluation and analysis of trained models.
-The outputs of running eval for each model (all/ips/noips) are provided in the ipynb file outputs and the generated results are saved in `out/gen_result*_fixtemplate.jsonl`.
+- `eval_test*.ipynb`: Notebook to generate model inference outputs.
+The outputs of running inference for each model (all/ips/noips) on the eval set are provided in the ipynb file outputs and the generated results are saved in `out/gen_result*_fixtemplate.jsonl`.

 ## Step-by-Step Guide to Reproduce Results